- Home

 No additional supplements are routinely needed in the second and third trimester, unless recommended by your healthcare professional.

-You can stop taking folic acid supplements after week 12 of pregnancy, unless advised otherwise, but continue with your vitamin D (if needed), iron (if recommended) and pregnancy multivitamin (if you’ve chosen to take one).
+The UK recommendations are to stop taking folic acid supplements after week 12 of pregnancy, unless advised otherwise, but continue with your vitamin D (if needed), iron (if recommended) and pregnancy multivitamin (if you’ve chosen to take one).

 Remember to avoid supplements containing vitamin A, liver and liver products like fish liver oil.
 And don’t forget that you will get the majority of vitamins and minerals you need for a healthy pregnancy simply by eating a healthy balanced diet.